rsergio07/SRE-Exercises/README.md

       </a>
   </summary>

-  > Create a list of 3 SLO´s to eventually use in the observability startegy.
+  > Create a list of 4 SLO´s to eventually use in the observability strategy.
 This is an [example](./exercises/topic0#service-level-objectives-slos).
+Consider adding a new SLO based on the percentile of HTTP request latencies.
+Percentiles are used to measure how often certain performance thresholds are met for a majority of users.
+For instance, a 95th percentile latency of 100ms means that 95% of requests are served within 100ms, offering a realistic view of user experience by focusing on the performance seen by the majority of requests, rather than average or extreme cases alone.

   </details>